slammdesigner/slammdesigner.github.io/mac_changer/README.md

 # Mac Changer for linux
-A simple python3 script for changing mac address
+A simple python script for changing mac address